 Whether looking at retirement apartments, retirement housing or traditional properties, it is vital to be aware of your rights and access to finance.
 Historically, access to mortgages after 50 was relatively sparse and uncompetitive.
-However, this sector and life expectancy have seen some dramatic changes in recent times.
+However, this sector and life expectancy have recently seen some dramatic changes.
 While many approaching retirement age have benefited from a buoyant UK property market, extended careers have also increased income and net wealth.

 We will now look at the two main types of retirement property, traditional homes and specialist retirement developments.